syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 You can download a complete working sample from [GitHub]

-## Remove background in Word document
+## Remove background in a Word document

-You can remove background colors and images in an existing Word document by setting `NoBackground` as background type.
+You can remove background colors and images in an existing Word document by setting `NoBackground` as the background type.

-The following code example shows how to remove background in Word document.
+The following code example shows how to remove the background in a Word document:

 {% tabs %}